Daidai1031/daidai1031/README.md

 - **[Portable Subway Telltale](https://github.com/Daidai1031/Portable-Subway-Telltale)** — Keychain ambient display for Roosevelt Island.
 One glance tells you whether to run.
 - **[PROMPT!](https://github.com/Daidai1031/PROMPT-)** — AI literacy card game for kids 10+.
 They say what they notice out loud; a coach replies.
 Fully offline on a Jetson, so no child's voice leaves the table.
 - **[GeoMelody](https://github.com/Daidai1031/portfolio-next/tree/main/app/projects/geomelody)** — A wearable reads heart rate, ambient noise and motion, then surfaces five tracks from music you already love that fit where you are.
 The first version asked how you felt — but if you stop to answer, you've already left the moment.
 - **[Sprout](https://github.com/Daidai1031/Sprout)** — Chest-clip wearable that turns posture into physics-driven bubbles.
-Visualizes, never nags.
+It shows you the slouch instead of buzzing at you to sit up.
 - **[ER-Companion](https://github.com/Daidai1031/ER-Companion)** — Low-cost wristband that catches falls and seizures for ER patients who can't speak for themselves.
 - **[Cat Companion](https://github.com/Daidai1031/ubicomp-cat-companion)** — A 3D-printed cat you level up by keeping your own daily quests.